chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 Maybe Type
 ----------

-We discuss `Maybe<T>` in full-length, the type is simple enough to investigate many principles also applicable to the other monads.
+We discuss `Maybe<T>` at length, the type is simple enough it's well worth the time spent to investigate many principles that will be applicable to the other monads.

 - Construction / Deconstruction
 - Querying